ecoudron/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

+I'm doing this project with is part of the Data Scientist Nanodegree by Udacity, in order to improve my knowledge in data sciences & machine learning.

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

 1. How other developers suggested breaking into the field (what education to pursue)?